top of page

-Welcome to the tax deduction game plan every therapist in private practice has been waiting for!
-Whether you’re just getting familiar with the concept of tax deductions or looking for those hidden savings, this guide covers essential deductions for therapists that can lead to significant tax-time savings.
+Welcome to the tax deduction game plan every practice owner has been waiting for!
+Whether you’re just getting familiar with the concept of tax deductions or looking for those hidden savings, this guide covers essential deductions that can lead to significant tax-time savings.

 Why Are Deductions So Important?